 Moist conditions can lead to rotten or moldy wood; certain types of fungus that thrive in wet conditions will break down wood or leave it unfit for cooking.

 Even aside from rot, damp pellets don’t burn efficiently — they may cause temperature fluctuations, produce little to no smoke, or simply refuse to light.
-Mushy pellets can clog up your hopper or auger, too.
+Mushy pellets can clog up the workings of a pellet grill too, such as your hopper or auger, leading to blockages and your grill stopping working.

 Watch this video for a time-lapse look at what direct contact with water can do to wood pellets.
 It’s all your soggy cereal nightmare come true.